Napoleon III's Louvre expansion: Description

-Inside the North Wing were prestige apartments for some of the regime's principal figures, including those of the Minister of State (long mistakenly attributed to the Duke of Morny and now known as the appartements Napoléon III), served by a monumental staircase later known as the escalier du ministre; administrative offices for the ministère d'Etat, the short-lived ministère de l'Algérie et des Colonies (1858-1860), the ministère de la Maison de l'Empereur (separated from the ministère d'Etat in 1860), and (briefly) the ministère des Beaux-Arts created in early 1870; the Directorate of Telegraphs; barracks for the Imperial Guard; and the Bibliothèque du Louvre (formerly bibliothèque impériale under Napoleon and bibliothèque du Cabinet du Roi under the Restoration), personal property of the emperor but open to the public, on the upper floor between the Pavillon Richelieu and the rue de Rivoli.
+Inside the North Wing were prestige apartments for some of the regime's principal figures, including those of the Minister of State (long mistakenly attributed to the Duke of Morny and now known as the appartements Napoléon III), served by a monumental staircase later known as the escalier du ministre; administrative offices for the ministère d'Etat, the short-lived ministère de l'Algérie et des Colonies (1858–1860), the ministère de la Maison de l'Empereur (separated from the ministère d'Etat in 1860), and (briefly) the ministère des Beaux-Arts created in early 1870; the Directorate of Telegraphs; barracks for the Imperial Guard; and the Bibliothèque du Louvre (formerly bibliothèque impériale under Napoleon and bibliothèque du Cabinet du Roi under the Restoration), personal property of the emperor but open to the public, on the upper floor between the Pavillon Richelieu and the rue de Rivoli.
 The latter was acceded by the monumental escalier de la Bibliothèque (known since the late 19th century as escalier Lefuel), with sculpted decoration by Lefuel's friend Marie-Noémi Cadiot.
 Initial plans to locate the Minister of the Interior in the North Wing's eastern half were abandoned in the late 1850s.

 The South Wing was largely devoted to a series of new spaces for the Louvre Museum that were dubbed the Nouveau Musée Impérial.
-These included, on the upper ground floor, a new entrance lobby flanked by two long stone-clad galleries, respectively named after Napoleon's ministers Pierre Daru (Galerie Daru) and Nicolas François Mollien (Galerie Mollien), with the monumental staircases bearing those same names at both ends; and on the first floor, high-ceilinged exhibition rooms for large paintings, the Salle Daru and salle Mollien, with the Pavillon Denon in the middle, whose lavish interior decoration was completed in 1866.
+These included, on the upper ground floor, a new entrance lobby flanked by two long stone-clad galleries, respectively named after Napoleon's ministers Pierre Daru (Galerie Daru) and Nicolas François, Count Mollien (Galerie Mollien), with the monumental staircases bearing those same names at both ends; and on the first floor, high-ceilinged exhibition rooms for large paintings, the Salle Daru and salle Mollien, with the Pavillon Denon in the middle, whose lavish interior decoration was completed in 1866.
 On the same floor, between the Pavillon Denon and the Grande Galerie, Lefuel created a large Estates Hall (Salle des États) for state events and ceremonies.

 Below these prestige spaces was an extensive complex of stables for up to 149 horses and 34 carriages.
 At the center of it is the brick-and-stone salle du Manège, a monumental indoor space for horse-riding under the Salle des États, between two interior courts named after Caulaincourt (west) and Visconti (east).
 (The cour Caulaincourt was renamed after Lefuel following the architect's death in 1880.)
 The stables were nominally supervised by Great Equerry (grand écuyer) Émile Félix Fleury, whose spacious apartment was on the western side of the Cour Lefuel and adorned with a porticoed balcony.
 The South wing also included barracks for the Cent-gardes Squadron and lodgings for the palace's service personnel.